 Such information is not machine processed; it is provided to data analysts in an out-of-band fashion.

-Automatic Predictions
+Automatic Ingestion & Predictions

-AGILITY offers you an automatic ingestion and prediction pipeline that is continuously listening to new test results from the network and generates the root cause using the latest version of the model.
-Once the results are ready you can receive an email notification with the analysis, or you can view the results on the AGILITY UI.
+AGILITY offers users an automatic ingestion and prediction pipeline that continuously integrates new test results from the network and generates root cause analyses informed by the most up-to-date data.

-In the following section we will walk through the step-by-step process to:

-Upload test results.

-View the notification.

-Monitor the prediction session.

-View the prediction results.
+This section of the user guide explains how to automate file uploads on-site or on the Cloud.

-Automatic File Upload
+Automate File Uploads

-AGILITY is designed for automation as its guiding principle.
-Though AGILITY provides a user interface using HTML5, users are expected to take advantage of its ingestion capabilities to automate uploading input data for model training or predictions.
+Automation is AGILITY's guiding principle.
+Accordingly, AGILITY provides ingestion capabilities to automate the ingestion of data for model training or predictions.

-Currently there are two methods to ingest training or prediction input data:
+Currently, there are two methods to automate the ingestion of training or prediction input data:

 Google Cloud Storage (GCS) bucket

-sftp/scp server
+SFTP/SCP server

-GCS Bucket
+Cloud Deployment: GCS Bucket

 When AGILITY is deployed in public clouds with public Internet access, GCS bucket is the easiest method to upload training and prediction data.
-In this scenario, a GCS bucket is associated with a service account that allows AGILITY ingestion to monitor bucket content (per directory and per filename filters) to automatically read recently uploaded files.
-Such a service account can be created with minimal permissions (storage.buckets.get, storage. buckets.list, storage.objects.get, storage.objects.list).
+In this scenario, a GCS bucket is associated with a service account that allows AGILITY ingestion to monitor bucket content (through directory and filename filters) to automatically read recently uploaded files.

+The creation of a GCS bucket service account requires minimal permissions, for example: (storage.buckets.get, storage. buckets.list, storage.objects.get, storage.objects.list.)

-Such a GCS bucket can be accessed using for automation of uploading prediction files and training datasets.
-For more information, please refer to https://cloud.google.com/storage/docs/apis
+GCS buckets can be accessed using Google's GCS API to automate prediction file and training dataset uploads.
+For more information, please refer to the Google Cloud Storage API support documentation.

-sftp/scp Server
+On-Site Deployment: SFTP/SCP Server

-When AGILITY is deployed on-premises without public Internet access, using a sftp/scp server is the preferred method to upload training and prediction data.
-In this scenario, a server (physical or virtual) is provisioned with sshd and a public/private key pair is generated for AGILITY.
-The only configuration on the ssh server side is to add the public key to the authorized_keys file and create dedicated directories on the server to place the training datasets and prediction files.
+When AGILITY is deployed on-premises without public Internet access, SFTP/SCP server is the preferred method to upload training and prediction data.
+In this scenario, a server (physical or virtual) is provisioned with SSHD and a public/private key pair is generated for AGILITY.
+The only configuration on the SSH server side is to add the public key to the authorized_keys file and create dedicated directories on the server to place the training datasets and prediction files.
 On the AGILITY side, the private key is installed and used by the ingestion engine to monitor the sftp/scp server content (per directory and per filename filters) to automatically read recently uploaded files.

-The same server can be accessed using scp or sftp for automation of uploading prediction files and training datasets.
-For more information, please refer to
+The same server can be accessed using SCP or SFTP to automate prediction file and training dataset uploads.
+For more information, please refer to the SSH Academy SFTP wiki.

-Steps
+Automate Predictions in public clouds - GCS Buckets

-If you are using a Google bucket → Drop your files in the related folder.
+Drop your files in the related folder.

+Notes:

-There must be at least one pcap file in the folder root.
+There must be at least one PCAP/PCAPng file in the folder root.

-If you are using SFTP → Drop your files in the related folder.

-Expected file types: ZIP, TGZ, TAR.GZ, PCAP, PCAPNG.
+Expected file types include ZIP, TGZ, TAR.GZ, PCAP, & PCAPng.

+Figure 12: Expected File Types Example (ZIP) – GCS Buckets